helipilot50/aerospike-as-a-cache/README.md

 		log.info(flights.get("SJC"));
 	}
 ```
-Here you see the creation of an object of type Flights, it is passed as AerospikeClient instance, an namespace name, a set name and a time to live value (in seconds).
+Here you see the creation of an object of type Flights, it is passed as AerospikeClient instance, a namespace name, a set name, and a time to live value (in seconds).

 Once instantiated, the `get()` method is called to obtain details of 4 airports: DFW, SFO, BWI and SJC.
 This information, in JSON, is printed to the console.